 Are you ready for a career in Germany?
 Check it out!

-On March 1, 2020, the Immigration Act for Skilled Workers (Fachkräfteinwanderungsgesetz - FEG) came into force in Germany, making it easier for workers from so-called third countries that have a recognized qualification to access the German labor market.
+On March 1, 2020, the Immigration Act for Skilled Workers (Fachkräfteinwanderungsgesetz - FEG) came into force in Germany, making it easier for workers from the so-called third countries, who have a recognized qualification, to access the German labor market.

 Recognition of qualification - Anerkennung in German - means: A professional qualification acquired outside Germany is legally equivalent to a German professional qualification.
 For that to happen, one has to go through the recognition process.
 At the end of that process, you will receive an official decision (in German: Bescheid) stating if your professional qualification is recognized in Germany.